 At Mothers and Sons you’ll find a bustling dining room with happy patrons and knowledgeable servers.
 The menu is authentically Italian offering up hand-made pastas, roast meats and more.
 Love the crispy arancini here along with the gnocchi ala romana!
 And the decor here is wonderfully done, you will probably need reservations to eat here on most nights.

-The relatively new Pizzeria Toro is currently closed but should re-open shortly.
-Serving up wonderful, neapolitan-style pizzas out of a showcase wood-fired oven, Pizzeria Toro had a great reputation for artisan pies.
+Serving up wonderful, neapolitan-style pizzas out of a showcase wood-fired oven, Pizzeria Toro has a great reputation for artisan pies.
 The crowd here was super-hipster and with fire-fly, Edison lights over each table, the space feels like it was pulled out of Williamsburg, Brooklyn.
 I’ve got my fingers crossed that Pizzeria Toro will be re-opening soon and I’ll let you know as soon as I find out!

 Further down on Main Street is the wonderfully inexpensive but delicious Toast.
 Think panini’s, crostini’s, sandwiches and soup.
 The ingredients are all locally sourced and high-quality, I’m in love with their chicken salad sandwich.
 Add in a beer or glass of wine and you can still walk out of the place for $15.
 An amazing deal for food this fresh, it’s just not a fancy meal out.
 Be sure to check Toast’s website before making any plans to eat there.
 It’s a small operation run by a lovely couple but it may be closed from time to time for family reasons.
 Toast is typically open until 8pm which makes it a great choice for a pre-show dinner with some vino!